algorithmiaio/dev-center/_pages/api.md

 Welcome to the Algorithmia API documentation!
 You can use the API to access any algorithm in the marketplace.

 We have clients & libraries in multiple languages.
-We encourage you to click on the different language tabs at the top of the right-side pane to see code samples in your language of choice.
+We encourage you to select your language of choice from the dropdown above each code sample.

 This documentation will serve as a reference as you start to integrate the Algorithmia API into your code.